 Surprising revelation of the day; a ball game which results in a beheading.
-This was the unfortunate fate which awaited some competitors in an ancient sport played at the Mayan site located in Quintana Roo, Mexico.
-The archeological site is situated around two lagoons and can be reached in less than a one hour drive from Riviera Maya.
+This was the unfortunate fate which awaited some competitors in an ancient sport played at the Mayan site in Quintana Roo, Mexico.
+The archeological site sited around two lagoons is reached in less than a one hour drive from Riviera Maya.

-Taking a bike tour around the ancient site is a convenient, pleasant and time saving way to get around.
-They only cost $2 but it’s wise to first ensure that the brakes work before setting off.
+Taking a bike tour around the ancient site is a convenient, pleasant and time-saving way to get around.
+They only cost $2 but it’s wise to first make sure that the brakes work before setting off.
 The tracks are wide and easy to negotiate, weaving between tree roots, pedi-taxis and pedestrians is an enjoyable way to get around.
-Monday appears to be a sensible day to visit as it provides the best opportunity to avoid large crowds.
+Monday appears a sensible day to visit as it provides the best opportunity to avoid large crowds.

 Our group had the services of a knowledgeable guide named Juan, who provided an interesting narrative throughout the tour.
-Explaining the history and some of the culture of the ancient people that lived here and relating it to the lives of modern day Mayans.
+Explaining the history and some of the culture of the ancient people who lived here and relating it to the lives of modern-day Mayans.
 As well as descriptions about the various pyramids and hieroglyphic texts he pointed out termite and Mayan honey bee nests along the way.
 His informative anecdotes provided an entertaining way to spend a couple of hours.

-The pyramids may not be collosal but the tops still reach high above the treetops of the surrounding woods and remain impressive structures.
-Surrounded by trees, initially they are concealed from view but as the forest thins the stepped, stone cones are revealed like monumental beehives filling the entire field of vision.
+The pyramids are not colossal but the tops still reach high above the treetops of the surrounding woods and remain impressive structures.
+Surrounded by trees, initially concealed from view but as the forest thins the stepped, stone cones are revealed like monumental beehives filling the entire field of vision.

-Eventually the time to to carefully depart the summit arrives.
-Descending is not as tiring as climbing up but most people appear to be more concerned about it, the uneven steps require an additional degree of caution.
+Eventually the time to carefully leave the summit arrives.
+Descending is not as tiring as climbing up but most people seem more concerned about it, the uneven steps need an extra degree of caution.

 I know you’re only still reading because you’re waiting to learn more about the decapitations, so morbid patience is about to be rewarded.